Kaymakli Underground City: Hidden Wonders Revealed

 Both the churches and the underground complexes attract millions of people to the region who come to explore area.
 Some of the churches are spectacular inside, and many are beautifully decorated with carvings and frescos which are as vivid today as they were back then when they were first painted.

-Cities like Kaymakli Underground City where also built for the purpose of defense, and some of the strategies employed would inevitably have resulted in the deaths of many unwanted intruders.
+Cities like Kaymakli Underground City and Derinkuyu were also built for the purpose of defense, and some of the strategies employed would inevitably have resulted in the deaths of many unwanted intruders.
 These cities had to be secure because they were also used for storing valuable goods and commodities.

-In addition to this incredible underground city, Turkey’s Cappadocia region a wealth of other extremely fascinating attractions as well, and for this reason, you will find that all of our current Egypt and Turkey tours include some time in Cappadocia.
+In addition to this incredible underground city, Turkey’s Cappadocia region a wealth of other extremely fascinating tourism hotspots as well, and for this reason, you will find that all of our current Egypt and Turkey tours include some time in Cappadocia, which is also known Nevsehir Underground City.

 After The Arrival Of Christianity